AmanKedlaya7/soccer-position-semantic-search/README.md

 ## Example Queries
 - What is the role of a goalkeeper?
-- Describe the duties of a striker.
+- Who creates chances for the striker?.
-- How does a left back contribute to the team?
+- Which role combines recovery, wide coverage, and attacking support during transitions on the flank?
 - What responsibilities does a central attacking midfielder have?

 ## Dataset